pingcap/blog/2017-08-15-multi-raft.md

 + 0x03: Used to store `RaftApplyState`

-+ 0x03：Used to store some local metadata of Region.
++ 0x03: Used to store some local metadata of Region.
 0x03 is followed by the Raft Region ID and a Suffix to represent different subtypes.

 + 0x01: Used to store `RegionLocalState`